Hattyot/ICA0006/README.md

 ___
 ### Group vars
 **all.yaml**:
-* domain_name -> bind9 domain name
+* domain_name -> domain used to connect to the cluster
 * public_keys -> ssh public keys used to authorize ssh sessions to main accounts on servers
-* root_public_key -> public key used to authorize ssh sessions to root accounts on servers
+* root_public_key -> public key part of id_rsa key used to authorize ssh sessions to root accounts on servers
+* ips -> Ips assigned to the servers
+* hostnames -> hostnames assigned to the servers
+* default_gateway -> default gateway on the servers' network
+* name_servers -> name servers used on the servers
+* telegraf_port -> port for the telegraf service
+* vrrp_ip -> ip assigned to the vrrp in keepalived

 **cephadm.yaml**:
 * initial_dashboard_user -> username of the admin account on the dashboard